Last Updated on June 6, 2021 by vowsandpeaks

 - What kind of scenery do you enjoy?

 - How many miles do you want to hike?
 How are you with elevation?

 - What season do you want to hike in?

 - Do you want friends or family joining you for your hiking elopement?

 • FIND YOUR HIKING ELOPEMENT PHOTOGRAPHER

-As an experienced adventure elopement photographer, I’m pretty involved with helping my couples plan their hiking elopements.
+As an experienced hiking elopement photographer, I’m pretty involved with helping my couples plan their hiking elopements.
 Where I am from in Colorado, we see many people coming here every year from out of state to get married, some who have been here before, and some who are coming for the first time.
-If you’re from the area, you may have a little more “insider knowledge” than the average bear, but there are always things that people are surprised by when we dig down and begin to plan the adventure elopement and what they are looking for from their photographs from their day.
+If you’re from the area, you may have a little more “insider knowledge” than the average bear, but there are always things that people are surprised by when we dig down and begin to plan the hiking elopement and what they are looking for from their photographs from their day.

 Helping couples plan their hiking elopement accomplishes many things; it helps you gain a deeper understanding of what the day is going to look like, how many miles they realistically want to hike, the different scenery options, the times for the best lighting and so much else!

 Before choosing your spot, let’s talk a little bit about how hiking elopements are a bit different from an average day on the trails.

 This is not the day for an all-day endurance hike.
 As much as you might love to hike, you don’t want to be doing it all day on your wedding day!
 Your hiking elopement will be more than just hiking; it will also include things like changing clothes, saying your vows, and taking photos; sometimes in more than one location.
 Exploring the surrounding areas and drinking some beers!
 As a rule of thumb, a 3-5 miles round trip hiking elopement is perfect.